High Swartz LLP Welcomes Real Estate & Commercial Litigation Attorney Andrew M. Olen

 Legal proceedings can be a drain financially and even emotionally.
 Even if you win your case, you face distractions, courtroom hours, and legal costs.
 Settlement is one way to avoid those burdens.

-Considering using alternative dispute resolution (ADR) to resolve your business conflict could be an option.
-ADR programs excel at getting results that are flexible and cost-effective.
+Using alternative dispute resolution (ADR) to resolve your business conflict could be an option.
+ADR programs excel at getting flexible, cost-effective results.
 Equally important, they help retain business relationships.

 The most common forms of business ADR are negotiation, mediation, and arbitration.